abriqqi.com

 Not all Spanish verbs that have the o or e letters in the stem are irregular.
 When you get used to the basic regular and irregular verbs, you will distinguish them.

 Spanish irregular verbs need to be practiced a lot, so that you can form sentences fast without thinking too much.
-There is a huge number of verbs with the same vocal modifications, but all of them follow the same pattern.
-When you find more verbs like these ones, try to memorize them.
+There is a huge number of verbs with the same vowel modifications, but all of them follow the same pattern.
+When you find more verbs like these ones, add them to one of these groups and memorize them.

 Ejercicio 1